rapidspeciation/biodiversity_genomics_course/exercises/05_filtering_variants.md

 This gives a better idea of the distribution.
 We could set our minimum coverage at the 5 and 95% quantiles but we should keep in mind that the more reads that cover a site, the higher confidence our basecall is.
 10x is a good rule of thumb as a minimum cutoff for read depth, although if we wanted to be conservative, we could go with 15x.

 What is more important here is that we set a good **maximum depth** cufoff.
 As the outliers show, some regions clearly have extremely high coverage and this likely reflects mapping/assembly errors and also paralogous or repetitive regions.
 We want to exclude these as they will bias our analyses.
-Usually a good rule of thumb is something the mean depth x 2 - so in this case we could set our maximum depth at 34x.
+Usually a good rule of thumb is something less than 2x the mean depth - so in this case we could set our maximum depth at 30x.

-**So we will set our minimum depth to 10x and our maximum depth to 34x.**
+**So we will set our minimum depth to 10x and our maximum depth to 30x.**

 ### Variant missingness